Do I need a medical exam to buy life insurance?

-There are also guaranteed issue policies that require no medical questions or exams, but these tend to be much more expensive or are issued with less coverage.
+There are also guaranteed issue policies that require no medical questions or exams, but these tend to be much more expensive and are often issued with less coverage.

 If your policy requires an exam, don’t worry—it’s nothing to fear.
 Here we break down what happens so you’re prepared.

 Why do I need to have an exam?

 » Compare: Term life insurance quotes